hzget/hzget.github.io/programming/basic/tdd.md

    - The focus is on simplicity and functionality, without worrying about optimizations or additional features.

 4. **Run All Tests**:
-   - Run all the tests, including the new one, to ensure that the new code doesn¡¯t break any existing functionality.
+   - Run all the tests, including the new one, to ensure that the new code doesn't break any existing functionality.
    - If any tests fail, adjust the code until all tests pass.

 5. **Refactor the Code**: